mcoutanche/azure-json/learn-basic-template/README.md

 type:           Type of the resource.
 A combination of the namespace of the resource provider and the resource type such as Microsoft.Storage/storageAccounts.
 apiVersion:     Version of the REST API to use for creating the resource.
 Each resource provider publishes its own API versions, so this value is specific to the type.
 name:           Name of the resource.

+creds from key vault
+DSC - not done much - in the past I've domain joined VMs or installed features like IIS but not for a while so would have to refresh my mind.